GeertBellekens/Enterprise-Architect-VBScript-Library/Documentation/ea-matic-guidelines.md

 in the Sparx documentation for all the events that the EA-Matic settings dialog can handle.
 These pages list the events and the arguments provided to the event handler.

+## Workflow

+Write your EA-Matic script, then open and close EA-Matic settings to force EA-Matic to refresh its in memory copy (Specialize > EA-Matics > settings), then run your script.